UCL-EO/geog0133/Install.md

 This is the recommended option.
 You need internet access with reasonable reliability to use this, and you need to do a one-time setup of the course notes.
 After that, it should be easy to use.

-There are two main ways you can access the UCL JupyterHub:
+There are three main ways you can access the UCL JupyterHub:

+i. whilst on campus
-i. through the UCL VPN
+ii. through the UCL VPN
-ii. through UCL Desktop
+iii. through UCL Desktop

+The first is recommended and requires no other step.
 Follow the instructions below to log in to UCL JupyterHub and open a shell.
 After that, we will set up the notes.

 ### Login using UCL VPN